-I’ve been writing about television for almost 19 years.
-That’s before anyone knew about the Internet, before Justin Bieber was born, when everyone still listened to music on CDs, when everyone still had land line phones and actually kept a thick paper phone book near that phone.
+I’ve been writing about television for 20 years.
+That’s before anyone knew about the Internet, before Justin Bieber was born, when everyone still listened to music on CDs, when everyone still had landline phones and actually kept a thick paper directory near that phone (“the phone book”).

 How long ago was it?
 ER and Friends hadn’t even debuted yet.

 Two decades.
 Maybe that why I’m so sick of it now.

 Oh, I’m not sick of the actual watching of television.
 And I’m not even sick of writing about television as a fan.
 But my God, writing about it every single day?
 Not only can I not do it anymore, I’m not sure it even has to be done anymore.

 Here are some thoughts on the state of TV criticism in the age of the Internet.
 Some things I’ve learned the past two decades.

 Episode Reviews.
 When I first started at TV Squad – the late, great web site started by Weblogs, Inc and eventually gobbled up by AOL – I thought episode reviews were the greatest thing since blue jeans and remote controls.
 It was great to watch an episode of a show and then write a review of it and get it up quickly.
 And it was really fun to engage the community of TV fans and read their comments and thoughts about the episode.